gwu-libraries/sfm-ui/docs/userguide.rst

 Social Feed Manager (SFM) is an open-source tool for collecting data from social media sites, including Twitter, Flickr, Tumblr, and Weibo.

-This guide is for users who are using SFM to collect.
+This guide is for users who are collecting data with SFM.
 If you're an administrator trying to set up SFM for your institution, see :ref:`admin-documentation`.

 -----